evolutionlandorg/docs/getting-started/game-entities/resource.md

 # Resource

 There are five primary resources on Evolution Land: **GOLD, WOOD, HHO, FIRE, and SIOO**.
 These resources are deep under the Lands.
-Each Land hasrandom resource reservers that decay at a rate of 1/10,000 daily as time goes by.
+Each Land has random resource reservers that decay at a rate of 1/10,000 daily as time goes by.

-Resoure reserves follow continent terrain layout, that is, Lands close to X terrain will have better odds to have rich Y:
+Resource reserves follow the continent terrain layout.
+That is, Lands close to X terrain will have better odds to have rich Y:

 - Mine: GOLD
 - Forest: WOOD